ziicreater/socketcluster-client-ue4/README.md

 ## UE4 Versions

-This plugin has been tested with following Unreal Engine 4 versions and won't work with a version lower then >x.xx
+This plugin has been tested with following Unreal Engine 4 versions and won't work with a version lower then >4.19

+- 4.19
-- x.xx
+- 4.20

 ## Download And Install